-Colin Barker’s impressive multifaceted background, including science, writing and art-making denotes a fertile active imagination, a flexibility of thought that integrates layered content with symbolic poetry, academic contemplation, impeccable execution, and rich humor.
+Colin Barker‘s impressive multifaceted background, including science, writing, and art-making denotes a fertile active imagination, flexibility of thought that integrates layered content with symbolic poetry, academic contemplation, impeccable execution, and rich humor.
 His colored plexiglass pieces convey an exploration into the mystery and beauty of light through prismatic references and metaphors.
-With his use of the luminous material, he develops multidimensional glowing forms—elegant contemporary planar sculptures that reflect a clean formal beauty materialized by mathematical and scientific considerations for a futurist environemnt.
+With his use of the luminous material, he develops multidimensional glowing forms—elegant contemporary planar sculptures that reflect a clean formal beauty materialized by mathematical and scientific considerations for a futurist environment.
 Some of his pieces also bring to mind objects from the 1960s Space Age aesthetic, worlds that merge in a minimalist Santa Fe 2018 space, where elements of the ancient and the new blend in perfect harmony.
 His beautiful plexiglass pieces push us to contemplate on times ahead.

 DNA: Colin has used four colors of fluorescent Plexiglas to metaphorically code the four building blocks of DNA.
 In addition to the segment representing the gene sequence that lets fireflies “fire”, he worked on another one which is from chickens that over a thousand years ago developed a mutation that made them much less aggressive and egg-laying year round.
 Perhaps the most interesting from the collection of the DNA segments is the one from the gene associated with human language and bird song.